EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 The various operator and operand images necessary for PGD may be pulled from a variety of repositories.
-This helm chart provides no default value, so you will need to fill in the image registry and the credentials, according to your subscription plan.
+This helm chart uses `k8s_enterprise_pgd` as the default repository.
+If you want to use another, you will need to fill in the image registry and the credentials, according to your subscription plan.
+This needs to be done in several places in the command-line invocation.

 The following example uses the `k8s_standard_pgd` registry in `docker.enterprisedb.com`.
 Note the multiple `--set` options, for the `image.repository`, `PGD_IMAGE_NAME` and `PGD_PROXY_IMAGE_NAME` in addition to the `edb-postgres-for-kubernetes.image.repository` where the PGD operator is pulled from.
+4 in total.
 Assuming that you have your necessary credentials, please fill in the USERNAME and PASSWORD below.